snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_within_a_carrier_service_group.md

 uid: pro-api-help-shipments-allocating-within-a-carrier-service-group
 title: Allocating Within A Carrier Service Group
 tags: shipments,pro,api,allocation,service group
-contributors: andy.walton@sorted.com,michael.rose@sorted.com
+contributors: andy.walton@sorted.com
-created: 02/07/2020
+created: 07/10/2020
 ---

 # Allocating Within A Carrier Service Group

 Service groups enable you to specify a custom pool of carrier services to allocate a shipment from.
-This page explains how to configure service groups, and how to use the **Allocate Shipment with Service Group** and **Allocate with Service Group** endpoints to allocate from within those groups.
+This page explains how to <!--configure service groups, and how to-->use the **Allocate Shipment with Service Group** and **Allocate with Service Group** endpoints to allocate from within a specified shipping group.

 ---